-Kitty LeFey’s Cosmos: Scout’s Honor
+Kitty LeFey’s Cosmos: Reading with the Cats

 At Tabby’s Place, building community is highly cherished.
 In this very special building, cats and people come together to create a community like no other.